joelparkerhenderson/wordbooks/pages/chain-of-command/index.md

 # Chain of command

 A chain of command is a hierarchical structure that outlines the reporting relationships, responsibilities, and authority within an organization.
-It establishes a clear line of communication and decision-making, ensuring that all employees understand their roles and responsibilities and who they report to.
+It establishes clear lines of communication and decision-making.

-Brief overview of the key components:
+Key components:

 * Hierarchy: The chain of command establishes a clear hierarchy, outlining who reports to whom within an organization.
 Each employee knows who their supervisor is and who they should go to if they need to escalate an issue.